AdamSmasherDerby/Statsbook-Tool/README.md

-Tool for processing WFTDA statsbook files.
-Will read a WFTDA Excel spreadsheet file and produce a list of detected errors.
-Will also save the game in DerbyJSON format.
+Statsbook Tool is a utility for processing WFTDA statsbook files.
+It will read a WFTDA Excel spreadsheet file and produce a list of detected errors.
+It will also save the game in DerbyJSON format, in case that proves useful.

+At present it supports the 2017 and 2018 statsbook formats.
+Feed it an older statsbook at your own peril.

 List of errors currently checked: